eForms Logo

 Kentucky Postnuptial Agreement

-A Kentucky postnuptial agreement is a legal document establishing terms for allocating marital assets of a couple in the event the couple’s marriage ends in divorce or death.
-While prenuptial agreements, or “prenups,” are entered into before a marriage begins, postnuptial agreements are signed after a couple is already married.
-Both documents, however, can be valuable estate planning tools to prevent the distribution of assets in a divorce proceeding that one of the spouses finds unfair.
+A Kentucky postnuptial agreement is a legal document establishing terms for allocating the assets of a couple if the marriage ends.
+While prenuptial agreements are entered into before a marriage begins, postnuptial agreements are signed after a couple is married.

 Laws